iankarlwallace/cures-reporter-py3/README.md

 Was initially impleneted in Node.js
 Migrating to python3 due to what appears to be better scripting tool support for computer vision tools.

+Attempting to use pipenv to manage depdencies during development
+$> pipenv shell
+... produces subshell with environment setup to run correctly ...
+... use exit to return to top level shell ...
+$> pipenv install <module> so that it will be placed in the correct location